 Support groups can be set out in different ways.
 Some focus on peer support, connecting women together who may share similar experiences.
 Others use a more structured format.
 You may see the term supportive expressive therapy used to describe the support a group offers.
 This type of support group is usually facilitated by a health professional such as a psychologist, where women are encouraged to discuss their feelings, strengthen their bonds with other group members and other people important to them, and find enhanced meaning in their lives.

-While there are very few support groups specifically for women with secondary breast cancer in Australia, there are some in most states that you may be able to connect with and attend either in person or by phone.
+While there are very few support groups specifically for women with metastatic breast cancer in Australia, there are some in most states that you may be able to connect with and attend either in person or by phone.
 There are also online support group communities that may meet your needs.
 Another option is to join a general support group that is made up of members with different types of cancers, not just breast cancer.
-These groups provide support for people who often share similar concerns and issues to those that women dealing with secondary breast cancer might face.
+These groups provide support for people who often share similar concerns and issues to those that women dealing with metastatic breast cancer might face.

-Keep in mind that each group has its own 'personality'.
 Some groups are run by people who have experienced breast cancer and others are professionally facilitated, usually by a health care professional such as a nurse or social worker.
 You may need to try a few different groups before you find one that suits your particular needs.
 If you are connected to a Breast Care Nurse, she may also be able to assist you to find a support group in your area.

 - The Thursday Girls: Group for Metastatic Breast Cancer